 For issues involving discrimination, harassment or hostile workplace issues, go to the Diversity Officer Ryan Friedman (.193)

 For issues involving faculty members, go to the Chair Robyn Warhol (.1)

-The ADA Coordinator's office offers a number of resources for staff and faculty.
-(For resources for students, please see SLDS.)
+The ADA Coordinator's office offers a number of resources for faculty, staff and student employees.
+(For additional student resources, please see SLDS.)
 This resource website has information on: requesting sign language interpretation and transcription; requesting workplace accommodations; accessible parking; paratransit; and assistance animals, as well as other resources and links to other, related OSU departments.

 Disability Services (SLDS) provides accommodations for all students.
 Their website includes, among other things: